TheCuteFatCat/Cyberpunk-2077-Modmanager/README.md

 # ⚠️ Disclaimer — Early Development & AI-assisted Code

 **This project is in a very early development stage.**
-A large portion of the code was generated or heavily assisted by an AI.
+A large portion of the code was generated or heavily assisted by AI.
 Expect bugs.